Quizás, Quizás, Quizás

-"Quizás, quizás, quizás", sometimes known simply as "Quizás" (/es-419/; "Perhaps"), is a popular song by Cuban songwriter Osvaldo Farrés.
+"Quizás, quizás, quizás", sometimes known simply as "Quizás" (/es-419/; "Perhaps"), is a popular song by the Cuban songwriter Osvaldo Farrés.
 Farrés wrote the music and original Spanish lyrics for the song which became a hit for Bobby Capó in 1947.

 English version

-The English lyrics for "Perhaps, Perhaps, Perhaps" were translated by Joe Davis from the original Spanish version.
-The English version was first recorded by Desi Arnaz in 1948 (RCA).
+English lyrics for "Perhaps, Perhaps, Perhaps" were made by Joe Davis from the original Spanish version.
+That English version was first recorded by Desi Arnaz in 1948 (RCA).

 French version

 The French lyrics, Qui sait, qui sait, are by Jacques Larue, with a slightly different meaning.
 The story is about a man wondering if the flirting of his girlfriend while dancing with an unknown man will have impact on their relationship: "Who knows?".
 It has been first recorded by Luis Mariano in 1948, on a single for His Master's Voice.

-Turkish version

-Turkish rock band Athena released a version in 1998 titled "Senden, Benden, Bizden", which translates to "About You, About Me, About Us".
-It contains some lyrics from the original song, for example "If you really loved me tell me, never say no" (Beni gerçekten sevdiysen söyle, asla hayır deme).
-"Senden, Benden, Bizden" was released as part of their album "Holigan" under the label NR1 Müzik.